-Subject to France incorporated issuers meeting the conditions set out in this guide, we do not consider French shareholder protection standards to be materially different to our own. must demonstrate how the French laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.
+France incorporated issuers must demonstrate how the French laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards.
 (Updated in January 2022)

-The statutory securities regulator in France namely French Financial market authority (Autorité des marchés financiers), is a full signatory to IOSCO MMOU6 and France meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission.
+The statutory securities regulator in France namely French Financial market authority (Autorité des marchés financiers), is a full signatory to IOSCO MMOU4 and France meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission.
 (Updated in January 2022)